agungTuanany/docker-mastery-complete-toolset/chapter-5-container-lifetime-and-persistent-data-volumes/README.md

 location are the same location.
 Our Nginx is able to see the changes because it's just a normal file path in the container, and those file are on the host.
-If I was to delete them in the container, they would be deleted on the host because ti is the same file.
+If I was to delete them in the container, they would be deleted on the host because it is the same file.

 ### Bound mount quick tips
 This is is when I usually get a developer to **get mine thinking** about all